Sawdust

 I destroyed a single rotor rake and had to beg the locals to tow up , even with my single rotor the baler wanted three passes in one row

-IIRC you turn right with a haybob, everything else you said Get a better spread if you set the tines "out".
-Fold them back for rowing or you make a raggy rowmake sure the tines are set the correct way for either spreading out or rowing up.
+make sure the tines are set the correct way for either spreading out or rowing up.

 adjust the top link so that it tilts slightly down towards tractor